 Example: Zazu has a Parrying Blade which grants him +1 Reroll and a Moon Ring which grants him +2 Rerolls.
 His total Reroll pool is 3.
-He makes a Ranged Attack against an Orc with his Slingshot, rolling two Attack dice which result in and and two misses.
-He uses 2 Rerolls to reroll both dice, resulting in and 2: 2 hits.
-He rolls the extra die granted by the CRIT, which results in Z: a miss.
-He then uses the last Reroll of his pool to reroll this die, resulting in \( \mathbb{\text{\tint{\text{\tint{\text{\tint{\text{\tilit}}\text{\ti}\tilit{\text{\te}\tilit{\text{\text{\text{\text{\text{\text{\text{\text{\text{\texi}\tilit{\text{\text{\texi}\text{\texi{\texi{\texi{\texi}\tilit{\texititet{\texi}\tilit{\texit{\texit{\texi{\texit{\texi{\texi{ total of 3 hits.
+He makes a Ranged Attack against an Orc with his Slingshot, rolling two Attack dice which result in and stwo misses.
+He uses 2 Rerolls to reroll both dice, resulting in and standard a miss.
+He rolls the extra die granted by the CRIT, which results in standard: a miss.
+He then uses the last Reroll of his pool to reroll this die, resulting in another hit, for a grand total of 3 hits.

-The Orc strikes back at Zazu with its Melee attack rolling . and ♥: 2 hits.
-Zazu rolls his 2 Defense dice, getting ♥ and ( ): one save.
+The Orc strikes back at Zazu with its Melee attack rolling , and : 2 hits.
+Zazu rolls his 2 Defense dice, getting and : one save.
 He uses one Reroll on that blank and gets another .
-He uses a second Reroll and gets a $\P$ : another save.
+He uses a second Reroll and gets a another save.
 He still has one Reroll left in his pool, but he has no reason to use it, since all hits of the attack have already been cancelled.